Trade mark attorney

 Qualifications

-In order to qualify as a trade mark attorney, you'll need to complete a minimum of two years' on-the-job training in trade mark legal practice and also register with the Chartered Institute of Trade Mark Attorneys (CITMA) and study for two professional qualifications.
+In order to qualify as a trade mark attorney, you'll need to complete a minimum of two years' on-the-job training in trade mark legal practice, study part time for two postgraduate qualifications and also register with the Chartered Institute of Trade Mark Attorneys (CITMA).

 You'll usually need a degree (at least a 2:1) to be accepted on to the qualification process.
 Employers look favourably on a law degree, and this can exempt you from a small number of the trade mark attorney qualification exams.
 However, it's not compulsory - degrees in English, modern languages, business and humanities are also welcomed.